kushllll/linktree/README.md

 </a>

-No CSS or JS changes required.
+No CSS or JavaScript changes required.

 📊 Analytics (Optional)

-The project supports lightweight analytics (e.g. Plausible) for:
+This project can easily integrate lightweight analytics (e.g. Plausible) to track:

-Link click tracking
+Link click counts

-Visitor insights
+Daily visitors

-Device stats
+Device types

-Analytics can be added without affecting performance.
+Analytics can be added without affecting performance or UX.

-🧠 Why This Project?

-Full control over branding

-No monthly fees (unlike Linktree)

-Better performance

-Easier customization

-Portfolio-ready personal landing page

-🧪 Local Development

-Just open index.html in your browser.

-No build step required.

-📦 Deployment
+🌐 Deployment
 Netlify (Recommended)

-Drag & drop project folder into Netlify
+Drag & drop the project folder into Netlify

 Site goes live instantly

-Add custom domain if needed
+Optional: connect a custom domain

+HTTPS & SSL handled automatically

+🎯 Why This Project?

+Full control over branding & UI

+No monthly subscription (unlike Linktree)

+Faster and lighter than most alternatives

+Portfolio-ready personal landing page

+Easy to extend in the future

 📄 License

 This project is open-source and free to use.

-Feel free to fork, customize, and deploy.
+You are free to:

+Fork

+Customize

+Deploy for personal or professional use